rvarago/absent/README.md

 Which calls _id()_ if the std::optional contains a _person_ and wraps it inside a new _std::optional_.
 Otherwise, in case the _std::optional_ does not contain a _person_ it simply returns an empty _std::optional_.

-It's also possible to use the non-member overload for _fmap_, but at the call site the user has to wrap the member function inside a lambda, which adds a little bit of noise to the caller code.
+It's also possible to use the non-member overload for _fmap_, but at the call site, the user has to wrap the member function inside a lambda, which adds a little bit of noise to the caller code.

 #### bind (>>)